elwazatikhadija/controlemicroservices/README.md

 ## <a name="project-overview"></a>Project Overview
 * This project that mocks an e-commerce API .

-* This project uses KAFKA broker to communicate between the microservices.
+* This project uses KAFKA

 ## <a name="project-run"></a>How To Run ?